QuantConnect: Technology

 QuantConnect supports coding in Python and C#, but also supports other languages through its open-source project, the Lean Algorithmic Trading Engine (LEAN).
 LEAN is an open-source algorithmic trading engine that allows users to do the same algorithm design, backtesting, and trading that they can do on the website.
 Once users code an algorithm, they can run a backtest on historical data, which provides a full breakdown on how it could have performed in the market in the past.

 LEAN is free to download and extend for commercial purposes.
 As of January 2021, there are over 100 LEAN-Powered Hedge Funds and 103,000 live algorithms successfully deployed on LEAN, with over $8.1 billion of asset volume traded through the engine.

-Industry and Competition
+Industry and competition

 Founded in 2011, Quantopian was an early leader in the space and a key competitor of QuantConnect.
 Platforms like QuantConnect and CrunchDAO capitalized on Quantopian's shut-down in 2020, with an industry journalist commenting in November 2020, "QuantConnect has 115,000 users and some of its strategies are being licensed with funds that have $65bn in aggregate AUM".
-The quant community also relies on a number of open source projects like Gekko and Freqtrade to test and execute strategies.
+The quant community also relies on a number of open source projects.

-Additionally, a group of tools has emerged to service the needs of quants that expands on QuantConnect's entry into cryptocurrencies including 3commas, Mudrex and Tuned.